Super 6 round 44 predictions and tips

-The 2026 Six Nations Championship kicks off on 5 February, bringing together England, France, Republic of Ireland, Italy, Scotland and Wales for five rounds of pure sports entertainment across Europe.
+The 2026 Six Nations Championship kicked off on 5 February, bringing together England, France, Republic of Ireland, Italy, Scotland and Wales for five rounds of pure sports entertainment across Europe.

 Reigning champions France are looking forward to winning back-to-back titles this year, and they don't get a gentle warm-up.
 Their tournament opens with a clash against the Republic of Ireland, who were champions in 2023 and 2024.
 With a shortened schedule this year, early momentum will matter more than before.
 In this article, you'll find the outright odds, team stats, and our Six Nations predictions for the 2026 championship.